 Clostridium difficile diarrhoea

 This infection can cause diarrhoea and is often associated with antibiotic use.
-It is often just called ‘C. diff’.
-Patients being cared for in community hospitals with C. difficile are isolated whilst they have symptoms and are monitored closely by the clinical team caring for them.
+It is often called ‘C. diff’.
+Patients being cared for in community hospitals with C. difficile infection are cared for in a single room whilst they have symptoms and are monitored closely by the clinical team caring for them.

-Cases of MRSA bloodstream infections or C. difficile are investigated thoroughly to help us identify if we need to make changes to the way we care for patients.
+If a patient is identified with a MRSA bloodstream infection or C. difficile infectionwe will investigate thoroughly to help us identify if we need to make changes to the way we care for patients.

 www.patients-association.com - The Patients Association is a national healthcare charity providing patients with an opportunity to raise concerns and share experiences and opinions of healthcare.